-Index funds are popular with investors because they promise ownership of a wide variety of stocks, immediate diversification and lower risk – usually all at a low price.
+Index funds are popular with investors because they promise ownership of a wide variety of stocks, greater diversification and lower risk – usually all at a low price.
 That’s why many investors, especially beginners, find index funds to be superior investments to individual stocks.

 This index is the very definition of the market, and by owning a fund based on the index, you’ll get the market’s return, historically about 10 percent per year.
 It’s among the most popular indexes.